With Disabilities Act:

 Where to go for Help

-If you believe you are experiencing disability discrimination or harassment, you are encouraged to contact the appropriate university official (dean, director, HR Representative, etc.) and/or the Office of Institutional Equity.
+If you believe you are experiencing disability discrimination or harassment, you are encouraged to contact the appropriate university official (dean, director, HR Representative, etc.) and/or the Office for Institutional Equity.
 There are also many resources on campus that provide assistance, support and information to individuals experiencing disability discrimination or harassment.
 If you are unsure which office to contact, contact the office that seems most appropriate, and that office will either assist you or help you make contact with a University office that can.